mfcabero/explorando-mundos-habitables-kepler/README.md

 - **Original source**: NASA Kepler Exoplanet Search Results (CC0 Public Domain)
 - **Dataset enrichment and documentation**: mfcabero (2025)

+## Code License
+All Python code and related scripts in this repository are licensed under the MIT License.

+This means you are free to use, copy, modify, merge, publish, and distribute the software as long as the original copyright notice and permission statement are included.

 ## Repository Contents

 1. **datasets/kepler_data_enriched.csv**: Main dataset with 53 variables and 9,564 observations of potential exoplanets, enriched with habitability indices.